Dissertation

 Broader Contributions

-Beyond its empirical findings, this dissertation makes methodological contributions relevant to computational social science more broadly:
+Beyond its empirical findings, this dissertation makes contributions relevant to computational social science and the study of political violence more broadly:

-- Methodological integration: Combining NLP, network analysis, and causal inference in a unified framework
+- Methodological: Combining NLP, network analysis, and causal inference in a unified framework to study decentralized movements

 Committee